-N E W International Coastal Clean-Up Day (17 Sept) The highlight of Clean-Up South Africa Week will be the 26th Annual International Coastal Clean-Up Day which will take place on Saturday, 17 September.
-"Plastics don't litter, people do.
+N E W International Coastal Clean-Up Day (17 Sept) 0 The highlight of Clean-Up South Africa Week will be the 26th Annual R International Coastal Clean-Up Day which will take place on Saturday, 17 September. • "Plastics don't litter, people do.
 Plastics should not be in the oceans, and marine litter is not acceptable," says Steyn.
-"This year, organisers expect more than 20 000 volunteers to join us on our precious beaches and help us pick up anything and everything that wasn't left there by nature."
+"This year, organisers expect e more than 20 000 volunteers to join us on our precious beaches and help us pick up anything and everything that wasn't left there by nature."
 Steyn explains how important the clean-up is.
-"No matter where we live, we're all connected to the ocean.
-Even litter that falls from our hands hundreds of kilometres away, may eventually find its way to the ocean," he says.
-Turning the tide on litter is one of the easiest ways to help protect our country.
-Together, we can solve the problem of litter lining our streets and waterways.
-When you volunteer your time and energy during September as part of Clean-Up South Africa Week, Recycling Day or the International Coastal Clean-Up Day, you will be joining a movement of individuals who are turning the tide on litter in our beautiful country.
+"No matter where we live, we' re all connected to the ocean.
+Even litter that falls from our hands hundreds of kilometres away, ma to the ocean," he says. , Together we can solve the problem ry Togothor we can Turning the tide on litter is one of the easiest ways to help protect our count solve the problem of litter lining our streets and waterways.
+When you volume energy during September as part of Clean-Up South Africa Week, Recycling · · · · · · · · · · · · · · · · · · · Coastal Clean-Up Day, you will be joining a movement of individuals who ar litter in our beautiful country.
 Read the article again and then write down the answers to these questions.
-Let's write What is important about September?
-What company wants South Africans to volunteer their help?
+Let's write What is important about September? .
+1 What company wants South Africans to volunteer their help?
 According to Douw Steyn, if you help pick up pieces of paper you can make a huge difference to the environment.
 Why do you think it can make a difference?
 What is happening on 17 September?
 According to Douw Steyn our beaches are precious.
-Why do you think they are precious?
-What is one of the easiest ways of keeping our environment clean?
-What do you do when people throw litter on the streets?
+Why do you think they a re precious?